MeltyPlayer/Schema/README.md

 ### Implementing binary schema classes

-To write a binary schema class, you must first do the following steps:
+To write a binary schema class, you must first have it implement the `IBinarySerializable` or `IBinaryDeserializable` interfaces (or `IBinaryConvertible` if you need both).
-1) Mark it as partial.
-1) Have it implement the `IBinaryConvertible` interface (a combination of the `IBinarySerializable` and `IBinaryDeserializable` interfaces).

 Then, based on how complicated your schema class is, you can either choose to automatically or manually implement `Read()`/`Write()` methods.